New Ohio law protects disabled people’s parental rights - NewsBreak

 Duffy said he knows all too well the fear and worry that comes with being a disabled parent.

 He and his wife are blind.
 Duffy said unlike other parents with disabilities, their capacity to care for their children was not challenged by hospital staff when his wife gave birth.
-But it didn’t make future interactions with the health care system less anxiety-fraught.‘A multitude of challenges’: Richmond High School transitions to temporary online learning
+But it didn’t make future interactions with the health care system less anxiety-fraught.

 Duffy’s children are grown now.
 When they were children, he said they got into the typical kid trouble: bruised knees, broken arms, the occasional stomach bug or flu.